Finding large counterexamples by selectively exploring the Pachner graph: Introduction

 Let $\mathcal{T}$ be a one-vertex ideal triangulation of the complement of $K$, so that each edge $e$ in $\mathcal{T}$ forms an arc $\alpha$ that meets $K$ at its endpoints (and nowhere else).
 We call $e$ a \textbf{tunnel edge} if the complement of $K\cup\alpha$ is a genus-2 handlebody; assuming that $K$ is not the unknot, the existence of a tunnel edge implies that $K$ has tunnel number equal to one.

 \begin{conjecture} Let $K$ be a knot with tunnel number equal to one.
 Then every one-vertex ideal triangulation of the complement of $K$ has a tunnel edge. \end{conjecture}

 For the third conjecture, we consider \textbf{Seifert fibre spaces}.
-These are 3-manifolds that are fibred by circles in a particular way (see section~\ref{subsec:sfs} for a complete definition); we call each circle fibre a \textbf{Seifert fibre}.
-Seifert fibre spaces are important because they play a central role in canonical torus decompositions for closed orientable irreducible $3$-manifolds: \begin{itemize} \item The JSJ decomposition (due to Jaco and Shalen~\cite{JacoShalen1978}, and Johannson~\cite{Johannson1979}) cuts such $3$-manifolds into pieces that are either atoroidal or Seifert fibred. \item The geometric decomposition from Thurston's geometrisation conjecture (famously proved by Perelman~\cite{Perelman2002,Perelman2003March,Perelman2003July}) cuts such $3$-manifolds into pieces that are either hyperbolic or graph manifolds; the graph manifolds are precisely the $3$-manifolds that can be further decomposed along tori into Seifert fibre spaces. \end{itemize} The \textbf{small} Seifert fibre spaces do not contain any embedded two-sided incompressible surfaces, which makes them relatively difficult to work with.
+These are 3-manifolds that are fibred by circles in a particular way (see Section~\ref{subsec:sfs} for a complete definition); we call each circle fibre a \textbf{Seifert fibre}, and we call an edge a \textbf{Seifert fibre edge} if it is isotopic to a Seifert fibre.
+Seifert fibre spaces are important because they play a central role in canonical torus decompositions for closed orientable irreducible $3$-manifolds: \begin{itemize} \item The JSJ decomposition (due to Jaco and Shalen~\cite{JacoShalen1978,JacoShalen1979}, and Johannson~\cite{Johannson1979}) cuts such $3$-manifolds into pieces that are either atoroidal or Seifert fibred. \item The geometric decomposition from Thurston's geometrisation conjecture (famously proved by Perelman~\cite{Perelman2002,Perelman2003March,Perelman2003July}) cuts such $3$-manifolds into pieces that are either hyperbolic or graph manifolds; the graph manifolds are precisely the $3$-manifolds that can be further decomposed along tori into Seifert fibre spaces. \end{itemize} The \textbf{small} Seifert fibre spaces do not contain any embedded two-sided incompressible surfaces, which makes them relatively difficult to work with.

-\begin{conjecture} Every one-vertex triangulation of a small Seifert fibre space has an edge isotopic to a Seifert fibre. \end{conjecture}
+\begin{conjecture} Every one-vertex triangulation of a small Seifert fibre space has a Seifert fibre edge. \end{conjecture}